fsharp/fslang-design/archived/FS-1026-allow-params-dictionaries-as-method-arguments.md

 # Motivation
 [motivation]: #motivation

-When interoperating with languages that are more dynamic than F# (like Python, Matlab or R), we can often get the list of available methods/functions, but we cannot always get the names and types of parameters.
+When interoperating with languages that are more dynamic than F# (like Python, MATLAB or R), we can often get the list of available methods/functions, but we cannot always get the names and types of parameters.
 For example, in R provider, you sometimes have to write:

 ```fsharp
 namedParams [ ("xval", days), ("yval", prices), ("another", box 1) ]